bag-of-projects/pycon-heroku-tutorial/intro.rst

 This tutorial assumes these basic prequsites:

 - Working knowlege of Web Frameworks
 - Working knowlege of Python
 - Working knowlege of Git
+- POSIX development environment (OSX, Linux)

 I will try to be accomidating as possible to newcomers, but not at the expense of the other attendees.

+Windows users are welcome to attend the tutorial, but this is only recommended for users familiar with using Git and Python in that environment.